dionarodrigues/diogorodrigues.dev/blog/2020-10-14-automating-ui-tests-with-jest-and-react-testing-library.en.md

 ## Conclusion

-**As you can see, when using tests in React, we can be sure that the UI code does what we expect and they will be designed to focus first on needs (TDD) and user behavior (accessibility).**
+**When using tests in React, we can be sure that the user interface code will do what we expect, focusing on functionality first (TDD) and ensuring better accessibility.**

 I realize that many developers and companies see testing as just a lovely idea.
-But I think we need to **stop wasting time on debugging and take advantage of testing to gain more confidence, keep the code consistent across the team, and improve our code by following best practices and conventions**. ✌😁✨
+But I think we need to **stop wasting time debugging and take advantage of the tests to gain more confidence, improve our code by following best practices and conventions, and keep it consistent across the team**. ✌😁✨

-Have you already tried these tools or not yet?
-Are you using a different approach to apply testing to React projects?
+Leave in the comments if you have used these testing tools or if you are using a different approach to apply tests to React projects.
+Until the next! 👋